yeyuxmf/auto_tooth_arrangement/README.md

 4.It does not involve the inevitable core technology in dental alignment.However, it is for academic research only and may not be used for commercial purposes without permission.

-5. My purpose in establishing this git is to attract more contributions, lower the threshold(抛砖引玉，降低门槛), and hope that everyone can have different ideas.
+5.My purpose in establishing this git is to attract more contributions, lower the threshold(抛砖引玉，降低门槛), and hope that everyone can have different ideas.
 I hope to see new papers published with new ideas to promote automatic dental alignment in medicine.

 # Reference:
 1. TANet: Towards Fully Automatic Tooth Arrangement.